 Research & Development Services

-How a Blood-Based Biomarker Will
+Using a Blood-Based Biomarker to

 Bring Better Treatments Forth Faster

-Pax's technology platform is available to pharmaceutical research and development teams.
+Pax's technology platform is CURRENTLY available to pharmaceutical research and development teams.
 This advancement will quickly confirm a clinical diagnosis of depression to stratify subjects and and assess antidepressant activity, identify responders and non-responders in clinical trials to bring greater efficiency to drug development, quicken approval and enhance sales with superior demonstration of efficacy, and identify new targets and patent opportunities.

 New areas of exploration in anti-depressant treatment, such as device-based and psychedelic approaches, break the research paradigm of placebo comparison altogether, with experiential effects that are not possible to convincingly substitute.
 Enhancing the quantifiability of change is in these cases even more vital in determining efficacy.